 Our offering is aimed at fashion fans all over the world.
-We are growing with a focus on quality and sustainability in existing markets as well as in new countries.
-The H&M group includes the brands - H&M and H&M HOME, COS, & Other Stories, Monki, Weekday, ARKET and Afound.
+We are expanding with a focus on quality and sustainability in existing markets as well as in new countries.
+H&M Group includes the brands - H&M and H&M HOME, COS, & Other Stories, Monki, Weekday, ARKET and Afound.

 Covid-19 is speeding up the digital shift in the industry as more and more shopping takes place online.
 To meet customers’ expectations of a convenient, inspiring experience enabled by interacting channels, the company’s transformation work is being further accelerated.
 This relates to, among other things, increased digital investments, further integration of online and physical stores as well as an acceleration of store consolidation.